Looking Backward: Reaction and sequels

-Despite never mentioning the book by name in any of his works, Looking Backward was likely highly influential in the creation of George Orwell's dystopia Nineteen Eighty-Four.
-Orwell often mocked highly idealistic socialist utopias, and would write of Oscar Wilde's "The Soul of Man Under Socialism" that 'these optimistic forecasts make rather painful reading'.
-Nineteen Eighty-Four could be seen as a negative take on the world of Looking Backward, as he would write in the book itself "Do you begin to see, then, what kind of world we are creating?
-It is the exact opposite of the stupid hedonistic Utopias that the old reformers imagined."Looking Backward was rewritten in 1974 by American socialist science fiction writer Mack Reynolds as Looking Backward from the Year 2000.
+Despite never mentioning the book by name in any of his works, Looking Backward postulated a socialist-fueled utopia that "confounded" Orwell, and his Nineteen Eighty-Four can be seen as a dystopian counterpoint to the utopian genre, of which Looking Backward was a progenitor.

+Looking Backward was rewritten in 1974 by American socialist science fiction writer Mack Reynolds as Looking Backward from the Year 2000.
 Matthew Kapell, a historian and anthropologist, examined this re-writing in his essay, "Mack Reynolds' Avoidance of his own Eighteenth Brumaire: A Note of Caution for Would-Be Utopians".

 In 1984, Herbert Knapp and Mary Knapp's Red, White and Blue Paradise: The American Canal Zone in Panama appeared.
 The book was in part a memoir of their careers teaching at fabled Balboa High School, but also a re-interpretation of the Canal Zone as a creature of turn-of-the-century Progressivism, a workers' paradise.
 The Knapps used Bellamy's Looking Backward as their heuristic model for understanding Progressive ideology as it shaped the Canal Zone.

 A one-act play, Bellamy's Musical Telephone, was written by Roger Lee Hall and premiered at Emerson College in Boston in 1988 on the centennial year of the novel's publication.
 It was released as a DVD titled The Musical Telephone.

-The first 21st-century work based on Bellamy's novel was written in 2020 by American political scientist and utopian socialist William P. Stodden, titled The Practical Effects of Time Travel: A Memoir.
-The book, which differs significantly from the original, though follows a similar narrative arc, details a female protagonist's journey, via time machine, to a future where need has been eliminated via a strong Universal Basic Income and National Service Program, while cooperation has replaced competition.
-The book also discusses a strong influence of technology and robotics in freeing humans from grueling manual labor.
-The book focused heavily on moral and ethical theory and ethical socialism, rather than materialism, as the ideological foundation of the utopian society.